geverist/conversationrelay-starter-pack/README.md

 # 🎙️ ConversationRelay Starter Pack

-Your AI-powered voice assistant built with [Twilio ConversationRelay](https://www.twilio.com/docs/voice/conversationrelay) and OpenAI Realtime API.
+Your AI-powered voice assistant built with [Twilio ConversationRelay](https://www.twilio.com/docs/voice/conversationrelay).

-This starter pack provides a complete foundation for building sophisticated voice AI applications with real-time bidirectional streaming between callers and AI.
+This starter pack provides a complete foundation for building sophisticated voice AI applications. **ConversationRelay handles all the audio processing** (speech-to-text, text-to-speech) - you just focus on the AI logic, prompting, and tools.

+**Use ANY LLM**: OpenAI, Anthropic Claude, Google Gemini, local models, or any text-based AI.

 ## 🚀 Quick Deploy